pouriap/TinyRF/README.md

 * Check out [Efficient C Coding for AVR](https://teslabs.com/openplayer/docs/docs/prognotes/efficient_c_coding_avr.pdf).
 Specially the section about "Variables and Data
 Types".
 * Use Atmel Studio and write in pure C instead of using Arduino.
 There is some overhead when using even the `setup()` and `loop()` function so if you need every last byte you should forget Arduino libraries and just use purce C.

+## Using ATtiny85 as receiver
+You can use ATtiny85 as the receiver but you have to be careful in order to not run out of RAM.
+Specifically you have to reduce the buffer size in `Settings.h` (`TRF_RX_BUFFER_SIZE`) to a smaller value such as 16.
+The buffers you use in your code for storing data should also be as small as possible.

+For convenience I have included another library in the release page called `TinyRF_85` which has the necessary changes made into it.
+You can have both `TinyRF` and `TinyRF_85` installed at the same time.

 ## How to use without Arduino?
 In order to make the library easy to use for Arduino users I have written the library with Arduino functions such as `digitalWrite()` and `delayMicroseconds()`.
 The optimizer automatically takes care of them and they don't add an overhead (tested with ATtiny13 + MicroCore).
 If you want to use it in a pure C AVR project you'll have to replace the functions yourself.